elvisleung222/StockPriceAPI/README.md

 # Highlights
 ## Stock Price API
 - Project path: `./StockPriceAPI/`
+- Functionalities
     - Post request: post/update multiple symbols and their corresponding historical price into database
     - Get request: query historical price by symbols and time range
     - Delete request: delete symbol and its corresponding data by symbols
 - Sample GET request: `http://localhost:8000/prices?symbols=AAPL, NIO, TSLA&from=2020-01-01&to=2020-08-01`
 - Please refer to the Swagger for API usage in detail
 ## Swagger